aws-amplify/amplify-data/CONTRIBUTING.md

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

+### Other helpful scripts

+`npm run baseline:benchmarks` will let you know if your changes are passing typescript benchmark limits

+`npm run vend` will start a local npm proxy and publish the local packages to this proxy so they can be installed / used as if they were published on npm

+`npm run e2e` will run the E2E test suite.

+### Publishing packages locally

+Publishing packages locally allows you to install local package changes as if they were published to NPM.
+This can be useful for testing or demo scenarios.

+To set up a local npm proxy and publish the current local state to the proxy, run `npm run vend`.
+This will start a local npm proxy using [Verdaccio](https://verdaccio.org/) and run `changeset version` and `changeset publish`.

+This will also point your local npm config to the local npm proxy.
+At this point you can npm install any packages in the repo and it will pull from the local proxy instead of directly from npm.

+To stop the local server and reset your npm registry run `npm run stop:npm-proxy`.

+To clear the proxy package cache run `npm run clean:npm-proxy`.
+This will stop the local proxy and remove all packages you have published.

+To start the npm proxy without immediately publishing, run `npm run start:npm-proxy`.

+To publish a snapshot to an already running npm proxy run `npm run publish:snapshot:local latest`

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).